Hashir-Jamil/LongBox/LOG.md

 ## Tuesday, February 6th, 2024
     Dexter: Added empty home page, with logout button in top left, logout button creates pop up which, if confirmed, leads back to login page.

+## Wednesday, February 7th, 2024
+    Group (all members present): Spoke with professor about refactoring packages, and making sure everyone implements tests in each package.